-IVCC's core objectives for the period (2011-2015) are:
+IVCC's core objectives for the period 2016-2025 are:

-- Advance and expand the portfolio of New Active Ingredient (AI) Discovery and Development programs so as to provide three new AIs by 2020. - Complete the development of the existing Formulation and Repurposing portfolio to deliver products that will enable rational and effective resistance management programs and reduce by ~25% the cost of application of IRS programs. - Establish a process and capability for the rapid assessment of the effectiveness of New Paradigms in vector control so as to increase the number of available interventions.
-Define target product profiles for AI and formulations required so as to enable rapid development, widespread adoption and effective use of those that are verified. - Complete the development of a set of malaria and dengue control decision support systems, analytical tools and strategies, and establish an effective process for these products to be widely and sustainably implemented so as to enable effective disease control and resistance management programs. - Contribute to, and influence the global debate on innovative vector control and engage in the processes of regulation, policy and advocacy to ensure swift and widespread adoption of best practice. - Develop an organization that is capable of delivering the ongoing Mission Statement of IVCC, with an evidence-based roadmap of future needs and a strategy for their resolution.
+- Advance the portfolio of New Active Ingredient (AI) Discovery and Development programs so as to provide three new AIs by 2020-2025 - Complete the development of the existing Formulation and Repurposing portfolio to deliver products that will enable rational and effective resistance management programs and reduce the cost of application of IRS programs. - Support within I2I the WHO change plan to migrate novel public health AIs review from NTD to PQ.
+This is including the creation of a GLP trial site network in Africa and other endemic regions. - Launch additional projects to establish new paradigms for the prevention of outdoor transmission. - Complete the development of a set of malaria and dengue control decision support systems, analytical tools and strategies, and establish an effective process for these products to be widely and sustainably implemented so as to enable effective disease control and resistance management programs. - Launch a serious gaming initiative on insecticide resistance to train managers and operators involved in vector control campaigns. - Launch the NgenIRS campaign to increase access to new generation IRS by subsiding use and collaborate with manufacturers to decrease prices while carrying on supporting innovation. - Develop an organization that is capable of delivering the ongoing Mission Statement of IVCC, with an evidence-based roadmap of future needs and a strategy for their resolution.

-The total funding required to enable IVCC to meet all of its objectives up to 2023 is highlighted in the following chart with funding of new active ingredients dominating the activity.
-Year on year funding steadily rises from 2012, peaking in 2017 at \$50.6 million before dropping off significantly by 2023 at \$12.8 million.
+The total funding required to enable IVCC to meet all of its objectives up to 2025 is highlighted in the following chart with funding of new active ingredients dominating the activity.